 The FODMAP Challenge – 10% discount code for Eat Pray Workout readers

 If you want to do The FODMAP Challenge course too, Chloe has kindly offered a 10% off discount code for my Eat Pray Workout readers, or those who read this review.
 This applies to all packages.
 Simply enter ‘eatprayworkout’ as the discount code at the checkout.
+It helped improved my quality of life so much!

 Do you suffer with IBS?
 Have you tried the FODMAP diet?
 I would love to hear your story too and don’t forget to let me know of any questions you have in the comments below.